 In March 2019, Amazon announced an integration with Worldpay, which serves as a back-end intermediary between banks and credit card companies and is one of the largest payment processors in the world.

 It is a notable pivot from Amazon’s IP strategy, where the playbook has been to build, patent, and keep proprietary technology in-house to fuel Amazon’s marketplace.
-However, keeping Amazon’s customer-centric “day one” philosophy in-mind, Amazon Pay’s top priority is customers and reducing payment friction for customers to buy goods and services and for merchants to sell more things.
+However, keeping Amazon’s customer-centric “day one” philosophy in mind, Amazon Pay’s top priority is reducing payment friction for customers to buy goods and services and for merchants to sell more things.
 This is also a second attempt to build distribution with merchants, picking up where Amazon Local Register failed to gained trust.

-To achieve this, Amazon Pay set up a rare independent domain and is expanding from eCommerce to omnichannel including web, mobile, and IoT devices.
+To achieve this, Amazon Pay set up a rare independent domain and is expanding from e-commerce to omnichannel — across web, mobile, and IoT devices.

 What could it mean for Amazon?